ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 Air Quality Modeling (AQM) Parameters
 ======================================

 This section includes parameters related to Air Quality Modeling (AQM) tasks.
+Note that AQM features are not currently supported for community use.

 NEXUS_EMISSION Configuration Parameters
 -------------------------------------------------